 Like most jinxes that were classified as Dark magic, including the one Quirrel had used on Harry's broom in their first year as well as Snape's counter-curse, this spell did not require the use of a wand.
 It only required staring at the target without blinking while repeating the incantation.

 Hermione fixed her eyes on the cloaked form of her opponent and mumbled a string of Latin words under her breath.

 Hermione concluded that it was a powerful opponent, then, if he could fight her spell.
-No matter, she loved a good challenge.
+No matter; she loved a good challenge.
 She was not one of the best Aurors for nothing.
-Little did she know this was one challenge she should not have taken …

 She heard another rustle to her left yet could not see anything.
 Her attacker seemed to have disappeared, but Hermione knew better.
 Death Eaters did not abandon their endeavours so easily.
 She stood still, listening.
 Then –

-Meanwhile, the stalker, who was holding her arms in an unyielding grip behind her back, spoke in a drawling voice.
+Her attacker, who was holding her arms in an unyielding grip behind her back, spoke in a drawling voice.

 "Do not squander your energy on hopeless resistance, Miss Granger.
 You will not wriggle out of this predicament, not this time."

 In the shadows of nightfall, Hermione's face went ghostly pale.
 Yes, exactly the same situation.
 Only this time, no Order member would arrive to save her.
 She would recognise this man's voice anywhere, despite having last heard it some long five years ago.
 The smooth, slow speech that oozed arrogance allowed Hermione to identify this wizard as the one the Aurors – in whispers – referred to as You-Know-Who's 'right-hand man'.
 Most people now avoided pronouncing the names of Voldemort's high-ranking followers and some of them – Bellatrix Lestrange, Antonin Dolohov and last but not least, he – were feared nearly as much as Voldemort himself.